 At Transgender Date we focus on trying to find long term relationships for trans people and those that are attracted to them.
 There are plenty of sites out there for those of you looking for a fling that just involves sex.
-Honestly if you are looking for that you shouldn’t be on a dating site. you should go the professional route.
+Honestly if you are looking for that you shouldn’t be on a transgender dating site.
+You should go the professional route or to a trans webcams site.
 For those of you that are generally interested in meeting that someone special this list is for you.
 Last year we had another list 11 Tips For Dating A Transgender Woman but this list is even more valuable.
 It was written by one of our wonderful members Grimfusion so ladies if you are single and looking for a good guy join and look him up.

 Tips For Dating Trans Women

 There are some basic vernacular updates that should be contemplated.
 Terms like ‘Shemale’, ‘Tranny’, ‘He-she’, and ‘ladyboy’ are generally considered to be very derogatory and insulting.
 While some trans people may accept them as terms of endearment or even think they’re slightly comical in established friendships, that should be qualified first.
 Terms like ‘top, bottom, and verse’ have been adopted from the LGB portions of the LGBT community to signify sexual preferences.
 Terms such as ‘passable’ or ‘stealth’ mean a trans person can blend in with crowds without raising curiosity or suspicion that they aren’t cisgendered.
 A term that doesn’t get used much anymore; a ‘chaser’ is usually a guy that intently tries hooking up with as many transwomen as possible with little or nothing to offer return and no intention of sticking around.